Preparing for Greater Tax Transparency | Brunswick Group

 c. has more than 50 employees.

 The report will have to be published on a company’s website and be freely accessible.
-The reporting requirements will become mandatory for accounting periods beginning on or after June 22, 2024, with the first reports being published beginning in June 2025.
-Even though the legal application date is seemingly far in the future, companies could approach this year’s financial reporting cycle as a test case.
+The reporting requirements will become mandatory for accounting periods beginning on or after June 22, 2024, with the first reports being published from June 2025.
+As the legal application date is fast approaching, companies must ensure they are ready for CbCR disclosure in the next reporting cycle.

-In the context of its October 2022 budget, the Australian government announced a plan to introduce public CbCR for MNEs operating in the country for income years commencing July 1, 2023, meaning that initial CbCR reports could be published as early as 2024 – one year before EU CbCR reports.
-This would effectively make Australia the first case of mandated public CbCR globally.
+In the context of its October 2022 budget, the Australian government announced a plan to introduce public CbCR for MNEs operating in the country for income years commencing July 1, 2023.

-In the United States, following investor concerns that existing income tax disclosures do not provide sufficient information, the US Financial Accounting Standards Board (FASB) presented a proposal for an Accounting Standards Update in March 2023.
-According to the FASB, these amendments would strongly improve the transparency of income tax disclosures.
-Under this new framework, all companies subject to income tax would have to disclose, for each jurisdiction where they pay income tax, the amount of income taxes paid and the rate reconciliation.
+In the United States, following investor concerns that existing income tax disclosures do not provide sufficient information, the FASB issued an Accounting Standards Update in December 2023 to strengthen the transparency of income tax disclosures.
+Under this new framework, all companies subject to income tax will have to disclose, for each jurisdiction where they pay income tax, the amount of income taxes paid and the rate reconciliation.
+Changes will be effective for fiscal years after December 15, 2024, for public companies and after December 14, 2025, for private ones.

 What it means for companies

-NGOs and tax-justice campaigners, as well as journalists and financial analysts, strongly advocated for this public country-by-country reporting.
-The first reports published in 2025 (or 2024 if the Australian proposal is enacted as is) will likely be closely scrutinized and elicit ample commentary, and the information disclosed by the reports will be subject to data analysis showing aspects such as profitability per country, productivity per employee or proportionality of tax on revenue.
+NGOs and tax-justice campaigners, as well as journalists and financial analysts, advocated for this public country-by-country reporting.
+The first EU reports published in 2025 will likely be closely scrutinized and elicit ample commentary, and the information disclosed by the reports will be subject to interpretation and data analysis showing aspects such as profitability per country, productivity per employee or proportionality of tax on revenue.
 These ratios will provide analysts and investors with detailed financial indicators and tax activists with concrete figures for their “name and shame” campaigns.
 In addition, and because of a current lack of a uniform format required by the legislation, companies run the risk of presenting their data in a complex and hard-to-grasp manner that leaves room for misunderstandings and false interpretations.
 A report that is not accompanied by explanations and a clear presentation leaves companies at risk of losing control of their narrative.

 For private companies, public CbCR will disclose detailed financial information that is usually not publicly available.
 This will likely trigger massive interest from investors and competitors that goes far beyond tax information.